Find Affordable College Courses

 Master’s Degrees in Maritime Studies

 There are 3 schools in the United States where you can get your master's degree in maritime studies.
-Approximately 44% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 8% were students from an underrepresented racial-ethnic group.

 Education Levels of Maritime Studies Majors

-During the 2020-2021 academic year, 9 students earned their master's degree in maritime studies.
+During the most recent year for which data is available, 12 people earned their master's degree in maritime studies.
 This earns it the #306 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in maritime studies at each degree level.